 A family friendly local martial arts club based

-in Bradford West Yorkshire.
+in Bradford, West Yorkshire.

 New Classes Starting !!!!

 Ju-Jitsu is a martial arts that concentrates on technique rather than brute force.
-Although Ju-Jitsu was developed in medieval Japan, the martial art has gained great popularity amongst the police and armed forces as a practical form of self defense to meet the needs of today's society.
+Although Ju-Jitsu was developed in medieval Japan, the martial art has gained great popularity amongst the police and armed forces as a practical form of self defence to meet the needs of today's society.

 Ju-Jitsu skills can be applied by men, women and children to counter aggressive situations ranging from harassment to armed physical assault.
 The nucleus of the art is made up a system of throws, joint locks and strikes based on the principal of using an aggressor's negative energy to their own disadvantage.